Hawaii InterIsland Super Ferry

 Today the Hawaii Superferry begins a second round trip between Oahu and Maui on 4 days each week.
 This escalation of service comes from increased demand after the closure of Aloha Airlines.
 Hawaii Superferry has appointed a new CEO, Thomas Fargo, in an effort to make the controversial interisland ferry more efficient and profitable.
 Concerns over the Kauai route going into effect are still strong on both sides.
 No public plans for initiating the service again have been expressed.
 The price of tickets between Maui and Oahu is still set at $39 each way but is said to be increasing in early June.

 Thursday December 13th, 2007

-After Governor Linda Lingle and her administration managed to swiftly reverse the judgement by the courts, The Hawaii Superferry resumed service today while the EIS is being done.
-The Superferry came from Oahu to Maui mid day today without any problems.
+After Governor Linda Lingle and her administration managed to swiftly reverse the judgment by the courts, The Hawaii Superferry resumed service today while the EIS is being done.
+The Superferry came from Oahu to Maui mid-day today without any problems.

 Tuesday October 9th, 2007

 Judge Cardoza has denied The Hawaii Superferry from operating while the Environmental Impact Report is being made.
 Representatives from the Hawaii Superferry reported that they would appeal.
 There was no word of whether or not they will stay in Hawaii if they are denied again.

 The future of the Hawaii Superferry is still uncertain.
 The incorporation of the Inter-island Superferry into the Kahului harbor necessitated $40 million in state funding which caused the Hawaii Supreme Court to require an environmental assessment.
 Until the Environmental Assessment is completed, Second Circuit Court Joseph Cardoza is preceding over the hearing which will decide whether the Superferry can run.